 October 18, 2010

-We are heading into the time of year when power interruptions become more frequent, but we are often unprepared when the outage is unexpected and more severe that anyone could predict.
+We are heading into the time of year when power interruptions become more frequent, but we are often unprepared when the outage is unexpected and more severe than anyone could predict.
 The 2006 windstorm was a perfect example of a force of nature exceeding anyone’s expectations.

-On December 14- 15, 2006, hurricane-force winds and heavy rainfall in Western Washington, Oregon and British Columbia caused $400 million in damage and left nearly 1.8 million residences and businesses without power.
+On December 14- 15, 2006, hurricane-force winds and heavy rainfall in Western Washington, Oregon, and British Columbia caused $400 million in damage and left nearly 1.8 million residences and businesses without power.
 Fifteen deaths were attributed to the storm.
 It is estimated that only half of the losses caused by the storm were insured.
 Although it was not as severe as the 2006 event, last year’s winter storm serves as another strong reminder of the powerful effects of nature.

 Can You Weather The Storm?